martysama0134/how-to-mt2-general/how-to-manually-debug-crashes-with-vs/README.md

 2. On UserInterface -> Properties -> Debug, change the working directory to your client path.
 [ClickMe](https://i.imgur.com/YLzEWlc.png)

 3. Now 1) press the green arrow or 2) f5 or 3) Debug->Start debug (visual studio will ask admin privileges due to the launcher's manifests) and enjoy the debugging.

+## Issues
+1. The debugger can't attach properly to the launcher if the "python" module of Visual Studio has been installed from Visual Studio Installer.

+2. If it doesn't start the debugger at all, disable the Microsoft Symbols from Debug -> Debug -> Symbols [ClickMe](https://i.imgur.com/2ymAPIE.png)